Misuse Examples

 Multiple Signatures

 Do not use multiple signatures on any material.
-Instead, we use a multi-unit signature.
+Instead, use a multi-unit signature.
 Reach out to reach out to identity@missouri.edu to request this setup.

 Orientation